moleculerjs/site/source/0.12/docs/service.md

 ```
 The `name` is a mandatory property so it must be defined.
 It's the first part of action name when you call it with `broker.call`.

-> You can disable service name prefixing with the `$noServiceNamePrefix: true` setting in Service settings.
+> To disable service name prefixing set `$noServiceNamePrefix: true` in Service settings.

 The `version` is an optional property.
-If you are running multiple version of the same service this needs to be set.
-It will be a prefix in the actionName.
+Use it to run multiple version from the same service.
+It is a prefix in the actionName.
 It can be a `Number` or a `String`.
 ```js
 {
     name: "posts",